 Kundalini yoga is known as the yoga of awareness.
-Once you awareness awakens, so does our consciousness.
+Once your awareness awakens, so does your consciousness.
 Sound and Mantra play a huge part in Kundalini yoga and meditation practice.
-So understanding how the sound and mantras work is key component of the practice.
+So understanding how the sound and mantras work is a key component of the practice.

-As a practising Sikh, I grew up listening to the Guru Granth Sahib and Kirtan daily.
+As a practicing Sikh, I grew up listening to the Guru Granth Sahib and Kirtan daily.
 I used to listen to my parents reciting each morning and evening.
 I learned Mul Mantra at a very young age.
-This was my first mantra that I had experienced as a child.
+This was the first mantra that I had experienced as a child.

 Mantra: The creative projection of the mind through sound.
 Man=mind, Trang=wave or projection.
-The science of manta is based on the knowledge that sound is a form of energy having structure, power and definite predictable effect on the chakras, ten bodies and the human psyche.
+The science of mantra is based on the knowledge that sound is a form of energy having structure, power, and a definite predictable effect on the chakras, ten bodies, and the human psyche.

 Mantras: Mantras are formulas that alter the patterns of the mind and the chemistry of the brain, according to physical and metaphysical laws.
 The power of a mantra is in its sound vibration.
 The mantras used in Kundalini Yoga elevate or modify consciousness through their meaning and rhythmical repetition.
 It’s very beneficial to link a mantra to the breath.
 A mantra is a sound current that you pulse across the mind to create a specific effect.